LaytonGB/AutomaticWildShape/README.md

 ## Beast WildShape Preperation

-1) Make sure the beast has a <b>player-uploaded</b> default token.
+1) Make sure the beast has a **player-uploaded** default token.
 2) Make sure you're using a filled out Roll20 D&D 5e Character Sheet.

-If its not working with a default SRD monster sheet & blank <b>player-uploaded</b> default token then something has gone wrong.
+If its not working with a default SRD monster sheet & blank **player-uploaded** default token then something has gone wrong.
 Hit me up in the API thread or at the link below.
 If you're sure the issue isn't something you're doing, open an issue on this GitHub Repository.

 -----